jiumao2/Kilomatch/README.md

 - The project is still under development and fundamental changes may occur.
 - Be careful that the waveforms included in this analysis should not be whittened as Kilosort does.
 Do not use the waveforms extracted from `temp_wh.dat` directly.
 Do not use `whitening_mat_inv.npy` or `whitening_mat.npy` in Kilosort2.5 / Kilosort3 because they are not what Kilosort used to whitten the data (<https://github.com/cortex-lab/phy/issues/1040>)!
 - Please raise an issue if you meet any bugs or have any questions.
+We are looking forward for your feedback!
+- This project is developed with Neuropixels 1.0 probe (staggered aligned channels).
+For multi-shank probes, `spikeInfo` should be generated for each shank.

 ## References